wilson0x4d/appsettings2/README.md

 print(connectionStrings.SampleDB)
 ```

 Lastly, a cautious eye may have noticed that the input configuration and class definition have a casing difference. `SampleDb` vs `SampleDB` -- by design binding is case-insensitive.
-This ensures that automation/configuration systems which can only communicate in upper-case can be used to populate by complex objects which follow a different naming convention without burdening devs/devops with extra work.
+This ensures that automation/configuration systems which can only communicate in upper-case can be used to populate complex objects which follow a strict naming convention without burdening devs/devops with extra work.

 ### Accessing `Configuration` Dictionary-like